-The X-370 has a similar gadget in the PhoenixP-5000 and I can attest that except for the cladding on the body, which comes as a removable feature, the latter is a closer look.
-As an SLR of 35mm configuration, the focusing scenes come across as a feature that photographers find pleasant and useful as they pinpoint their lens focus and make out the outline of their shots.
+The Minolta X-370 has a similar gadget in the PhoenixP-5000 and I can attest that except for the cladding on the body, which comes as a removable feature, the latter is a close look.
+As an SLR of 35mm configuration, the focusing scenes come across as a feature that photographers find pleasant.
+And useful as they pinpoint their lens focus and make out the outline of their shots.

 - You have the equipment to capture clear images with a crisp outlook that makes it pale into irrelevance if they are still or on the move.